signumsoftware/framework/Signum.Windows/Facades/Navigator.md

 ## Navigate
 `Navigator.Navigate` method shows an entity to the user in an independent window.
 The behavior should not block the thread and by default is implemented using `Show` to open an independent `NormalWindow`, but could be overridden to open a new `Tab` in a tabbed application.

 If `NavigationManager` is instantiated with `multithreaded = true` then the `NormalWindow` is opened using a different `Thread` and `Dispatcher`.
-This way any `ShowDialog` from this new entity won't block the rest of the application, but you have to take more care of [`Freeze`](http://msdn.microsoft.com/en-us/library/system.windows.freezable(v=vs.110).aspx) any resource that can be shared across different threads.
+This way any `ShowDialog` from this new entity won't block the rest of the application, but you have to take more care to [`Freeze`](http://msdn.microsoft.com/en-us/library/system.windows.freezable(v=vs.110).aspx) any resource that can be shared across different threads.

 There are also three different overloads: